Current Portfolio

 What is the InvestMichigan!
 Program?

 The InvestMichigan!
-Program is an initiative that makes capital available to successful entrepreneurs who create jobs in Michigan.
+Program (the “Program”) is an initiative that makes capital available to successful entrepreneurs who create jobs in Michigan.
 Its principal goals are to generate strong returns for investors, provide assistance to growing Michigan companies, attract world class investment in the outstanding companies already present in Michigan, and encourage investors to locate their portfolio companies in Michigan.
 Investments are made across a broad range of industry sectors and investment stages, ranging from early-stage venture through mature companies.

 Is the InvestMichigan!
 Program paid for with public money or taxes?